Mitchell is a college journalist, trying out multiple platforms and seeing what sticks.

 Record Your Entire Playthrough

-You don't necessarily know what moments of a game will be profound or not.
+You don't necessarily know which moments of a game will be profound or not.
 Good games always surprise you.
 As such, you want to record your playthrough in its entirety, it will give you a wealth of gaming footage to use to illustrate your points in your review.

 If you run a YouTube channel where audio is prevalent (such as ReviewTechUSA, LeafyIsHere), unused gameplay footage will not go to waste.
-You can re-purpose this footage to have something on screen while you narrate.
+You can re-purpose this footage to have something on-screen while you narrate.